Doctrinal Studies Resource Center

 Calvinism - Reformed Theology: The

-excesses accumulated over a thousand years of papal dominance.
+over a thousand years of papal dominance.
 But,

 unfortunately it substituted the fourth century philosophical ideas of